-- ◆ The mitigation site(s) shall be located in dedicated open space on the project site, or at an appropriate offsite location acceptable to the County.
-The site shall be selected based on the species habitat requirements and to promote growth of the individual plantings and the population as a whole. - The mitigation site(s) shall be prepared for seeding and bulb planting as described in a detailed restoration plan. - ♦ The topsoil shall be re-spread in the selected location as approved by the project biologist.
-Approximately sixty percent (60%) of the seeds and bulbs shall be planted in the site during the fall, following soil preparation.
-Forty percent (40%) of the seeds and bulbs shall be kept in storage by a qualified nursery for subsequent seeding, if necessary. - ♦ A detailed maintenance and monitoring plan for the mitigation site shall be developed by a qualified botanist prior to issuance of the grading permit.
+- BIO12 Prepare Detailed Mitigation Plan.
+Following seed and bulb collection, the Calochortus shall be relocated into a suitable mitigation site in the undeveloped portion of the project site, or in an adjacent undeveloped acreage that shall be preserved in perpetuity.
+A qualified botanist shall be selected by the applicant to prepare and implement a detailed mitigation plan, which shall include the following requirements: - Following collection, seeds and bulbs shall be stored by a qualified nursery, or by an institution with appropriate storage facilities.
+Then, the upper 12 inches of topsoil from the Calochortus locations shall be scraped, stockpiled, and re-spread at the selected mitigation site(s). - ♦ The mitigation site(s) shall be located in dedicated open space on the project site, or at an appropriate offsite location.
+The site shall be selected based on the species habitat requirements and to promote growth of the individual plantings and the population as a whole. - The mitigation site(s) shall be prepared for seeding as described in a conceptual restoration plan. - ♦ The topsoil shall be re-spread in the selected location as approved by the project biologist.
+Approximately sixty percent (60%)of the seeds and bulbs shall be planted in the site during the fall, following soil preparation.
+Forty percent (40%)of the seeds and bulbs shall be kept in storage for subsequent seeding, if necessary. - ♦ A detailed maintenance and monitoring plan for the mitigation site shall be developed by a qualified botanist.
 The plan shall include descriptions of maintenance activities appropriate for the site, monitoring requirements, and annual reporting requirements.
 The project botanist shall have the full authority to suspend any operation on the project site that is directly impacting Calochortus plants outside the approved development footprint, and to suspend any activity related to the Calochortus plants that is not consistent with the restoration plan.
 Any dispute regarding the consistency of an action with the restoration plan shall be resolved by the applicant and the County of Los Angeles Department of Regional Planning. - ♦ The performance criteria developed in the maintenance and monitoring plan shall include requirements for a minimum of 60 percent germination of the amount of plant material collected and transferred to the mitigation site.
-This assumes that there will be a 40% mortality of the bulbs and seed plantings.
-The performance criteria should also include percent cover created by the established plants, density, and seed production requirements, and shall be developed by the project botanist following habitat analysis of an existing high-quality lily habitat.
-Performance monitoring shall be conducted by a qualified botanist. - If the seed germination and bulb sprouting goal of 60 percent is not achieved following the first season, remediation measures shall be implemented prior to planting with the remaining 40 percent of collected seeds and bulbs.
-Remedial measures shall include at a minimum: soil testing and amendments, control of invasive species, and physical disturbance of the planted areas by raking (or similar actions) to provide scarification of the seed. - Potential seed sources from donor sites shall also be identified in case it becomes necessary to collect additional seeds for use on the site, following performance of remedial measures. - ◆ The site shall be maintained for five years to ensure that the Calochortus populations are self-sustaining.
+The performance criteria should also include percent cover, density, and seed production requirements, and shall be developed by the project botanist following habitat analysis of an existing high-quality lily habitat.
+Performance monitoring shall be conducted by a qualified botanist. - If the germination goal of 60 percent is not achieved following the first season, remediation measures shall be implemented prior to planting with the remaining 40 percent of collected seeds and bulbs.
+Remedial measures shall include at a minimum: soil testing and amendments, control of invasive species, and physical disturbance of the planted areas by raking (or similar actions) to provide scarification of the seed. - ◆ Potential seed sources from donor sites shall also be identified in case it becomes necessary to collect additional seeds for use on the site, following performance of remedial measures. - The site shall be maintained for five years to ensure that the Calochortus populations are self-sustaining.

-Implementing Mitigation Measure BIO2 (Mitigation for the Implementation of Conditions of Approval Related to Preserve Maintenance) will also mitigate for this impact.
+Implementing Mitigation Measure BIO1A (Mitigation for the Implementation of Conditions of Approval Related to Preserve Maintenance) will also mitigate for this impact.